SRTMiniServer requires Windows systems, 64 bits:

-We got many questions about PC requirements for SRTMiniServer
+We got many questions about PC specifications for SRTMiniServer

 It strongly depends on the parameters of incoming streams.